0reldev/nantes-java-0320-pjt3-synergiefamily/README.md

 ###### Unavailabilites

 Unavailabilities are time periods when the activity leader isn't avaibable and cannot be called for a contract.
 Several time periods can be saved.
-Each time a new time period must be added to the list of unavailabilites, a starting date and an end date must be selected, it is required to save the full form by clicking on **ENREGISTRER**.
-The time period then appaers in the liste, and another on can be added following the same procedure.
+Each time a new time period must be added to the list of unavailabilities, a starting date and an end date must be selected, it is required to save the full form by clicking on **ENREGISTRER**.
+The time period then appears in the list, and another one can be added with the same procedure.

-The list of unavailabilies is diplayed, and it can be deleted with the SUPPRIMER CETTE INDISPONIBILITÉ option.
+The list of unavailabilities is diplayed, and it can be deleted with the **SUPPRIMER CETTE INDISPONIBILITÉ** option.

 ![screen capture](https://github.com/0reldev/synergie-family/blob/dev/sc/screen-capture-15.png)